In Defense of Afrikan-Centered Scholarship from Unprovoked attacks by Meso-American so-called Scholars

 (4) Where did these people come from, since we know everyone in the Western Hemisphere came from elsewhere on this planet?

 (5) Every other Race and Culture on this planet has gone out of their way to cut out and/or erase the ‘Afrikan Presence’ and ‘influence’ (emphasis on ‘Presence’ and ‘influence’) on their Culture.
-So, why are the Meso-Americans viewed any differently?
+So, why are the Meso-Americans viewed by us any differently?

 (6) What kind of Culture was prevalent prior to those 8ft 20-ton statues being built?